 To simplify things in the neural network tutorial, we can say that there are two ways to code a program for performing a specific task.

-- Develop the framework upon which the code will learn to perform the specific task by training itself on a dataset through adjusting the result it computes to be as close to the actual results which have been observed.
+- Develop the framework upon which the code will learn to perform the specific task by training itself on a dataset by adjusting the result it computes to be as close to the actual results which have been observed.

 The second process is called training the model which is what we will be focussing on.
-Let’s look at how our neural network will train itself to predict stock prices.
+Let’s look at how our neural network will train to predict stock prices.

 The neural network will be given the dataset, which consists of the OHLCV data as the input, as well as the output, we would also give the model the Close price of the next day, this is the value that we want our model to learn to predict.
-The actual value of the output will be represented by ‘y’ and the predicted value will be represented by y^, y hat.
+The actual value of the output will be represented by ‘y’ and the predicted value will be represented by y^ (y hat).

-This approach could be successful for a neural network involving a single weight which needs to be optimized.
+This approach could be successful for a neural network involving a single weight which needs to be optimised.
 However, as the number of weights to be adjusted and the number of hidden layers increases, the number of computations required will increase drastically.

 The time it will require to train such a model will be extremely large even on the world’s fastest supercomputer.
 For this reason, it is essential to develop a better, faster methodology for computing the weights of the neural network.
 This process is called Gradient Descent.
-We will look into this concept in the next part of the neural network tutorial.

 Gradient descent can be done in three possible ways,

 - Stochastic gradient descent